 The agency’s investment promotion manager for the services industry, Maria Margarita Espinosa, and its executive director, Carlos Zarruk Castillo, are both very knowledgeable about how the industry is operating, and it’s obvious from discussing it with these representatives that the country sees the importance of the sector’s impact on economic growth.

-April 2, 12:30 PM (EDT): The first corporate meeting was with Manuel Díaz, Site Director at OneLink, which is serving six US clients, one of which is a tech company in the health and fitness space.
+April 2, 12:30 PM (EDT): The first corporate meeting was with Manuel Díaz, Country Manager at OneLink, which is serving six US clients, one of which is a tech company in the health and fitness space.
 The company has 1,450 seats and 1,300 agents, 1,000 of which are fully bilingual.

 OneLink’s facility boasts loads of staff amenities centered on fitness, such as a running track surrounding the desks, exercise bikes dotted around, a multi-sports area for basketball and football, and even a ball-launching machine for baseball, as well as a games room, a coffee shop modeled after local brands, a small cinema, and a chilling out space – all important attrition killers.